isaac-olle/TestProject/README.md

 - **Jenkins, CI/CD, and Kubernetes**:
   Currently working on integrating Jenkins for continuous integration and deployment (CI/CD) and setting up Kubernetes for container orchestration.

+    - **Testing**:
+    Work in testing.
+Narrowly related with Jenkins and K8s.

 - **Request Authentication Management**:
   Developing a factory to handle different authentication methods, including Basic Authentication and Bearer Token.